alexjvr1/Velocity2020/README.md

 -minQ 20 : PHRED 20 for individual base score.

+-only_proper_pairs 0 : NBNB THIS flag is changed to 0 because some of the reads in my final mus files are not properly paired!
--only_proper_pairs 1 : include only properly paired reads (default) and should already have been applied to the museum reads prior to this.
+***OLD FILTER include only properly paired reads (default) and should already have been applied to the museum reads prior to this.

 -trim 0 : We're not trimming any data